Luzkan/Scala/Tasklist3/README.md

 # **Task #3**

-## Write a function which removes the first found element given in as functional
+## Write a function that removes the first found element given in as functional

 ```scala
 def remove1[A](xs: List[A])(p: A => Boolean): List[A] =